arocketman/CPUemu/README.md

 * Branch not equal (BNE 4000)
 * Inconditional Jump (JMP 4000)

+Other instructions:

+* Compare instructions with a register (CMP D0,D1)
+* Compare instruction with an immediate operand (CMP 1000,D1)

 #Program examples

 Program examples can be found in the programExamples folder.
 To load them you must reset the CPU and memory first then file->load the file.

 ![View of a loaded program](http://i.imgur.com/bAhXZgA.png)

+#Contributing

+Feel free to contribute and to send pull requests, there are still plenty of instructions to be added and features that could be improved.